EdmundsAPI/edmundsapi.github.com/_posts/2013/08/2013-08-31-Introducing-the-New-Developer-Portal.md

 #### So what's new?

-We have a ton of new goodies available to you in this new portal.
-Let's get right into it:
+We have tons of new goodies in this new portal:

-* **Brand New Docs:** [Our docs](/api-documentation/overview/) are much more detailed with examples and response object definitions.
+* **Brand New Docs:** [Our docs](/api-documentation/overview/) are much more detailed with *examples* and response object definitions.
 Some of our APIs have new versions as well.
-The Vehicle Spec resources (make, model, model year, style, options, equipment, ...etc) have been completely revamped to reflect the community's suggestions and pain points.
+The Vehicle Spec resources (make, model, model year, style, options, equipment, ...etc) have been completely revamped to reflect the community's suggestions and to address their pain points.

 * **The API Affiliate Network:** API developers can start **making money** right now by registering for the [Edmunds API Affiliate Network](/api_affiliate_network/).
 Developers will get paid **$5** for *every new car lead form completed on the Edmunds.com site* because of their referrals.
 [Learn more](/api_affiliate_network/).

 * **The Certified Developer Network:** A marketplace for businesses and developers to meet and work together on creating automotive solutions on the Edmunds API.
 [Learn more](/certified-dev.html).

 * **OAuth 2.0 Support:** For critical API calls (i.e. lead submission, reviews creation, inventory access, ...etc), we needed to have a better authorization and authentication paradigm.
-API keys are a simple and easy way to quickly get access to our public, low risk datasets and *we'll continue to support* them.
+API keys are a simple and easy way to quickly get access to our public, low risk datasets and *we'll continue to support them*.
 However, operations involving critical transactions that impact our datasets directly need to be more secured.
 Therefore, we have introduced [OAuth 2.0](http://aaronparecki.com/articles/2012/07/29/1/oauth2-simplified) to access [certain resources](/api-documentation/inventory/).

 * **SSL Support:** All out endpoints now support both HTTP and HTTPS protocols.
-This will enable in-browser JSONP calls on both secure and non-secure servers.
+This will enable in-browser API calls on both secure and non-secure domains.

 * **FAQs:** We've compiled a list of [common questions](/faq.html) we've received from the community over the past two years and their answers.
 [Learn more](/faq.html).